 American pronunciation and British pronunciation are completely different.
 The consonant sounds are the same (except for the letter ‘t’ and an ‘r’ after a vowel), but the vowel sounds are very different.
 The British accent has more vowel sounds, and some vowel letters are pronounced differently.

 The International Phonetic Alphabet (IPA) is a collection of symbols that represent the different sounds of a language.
-When you know the all the sounds of English and the symbols that represent those sounds, you will be able to pronounce any word in English.
+When you know all the sounds of English and the symbols that represent those sounds, you will be able to pronounce any word in English.
+[Click to tweet this!]

-For example, let’s say you see a new word when you’re reading a book: permeate.
+For example, let’s say you see a new word when you’re reading a book: outrageous.
 How do you pronounce this word?
 Let’s check two of the online dictionaries specifically for English learners:

 MW Learner’s Dictionary

-Both of these dictionaries show you the IPA/phonetic transcription of the word (including which syllable you must stress): /ˈpɚmiˌeɪt/
+Both of these dictionaries show you the IPA/phonetic transcription of the word (including which syllable you must stress): /aʊtˈreɪʤəs/

-You can also click on the red or blue speaker icon to hear someone say the word.
+You can also click on the red speaker icon to hear someone say the word.

 To ‘imitate’ means to copy someone/something, to do something the same way, or to do the same things as someone else.
 Do you really like the way someone speaks English?
 Try to copy the way they speak.

 This is a great activity to try: Close your eyes while you’re listening to something in English (podcasts, songs, TV shows, movies, etc.).
 Listen carefully to what the speaker is saying and try to make the same sounds.
+Hear the sounds, don’t try to see the words.
 Choose a word or sentence, and listen to it many times.

 Try to imitate the sounds that native speakers make.